2020 Laptop Program Information

 What software comes with the program, installed on the machine?

-Microsoft Office and Trimble Sketchup Pro are the primary software packages purchased and installed under the Design Laptop Program contract.
+Microsoft Office and Adobe Creative Cloud Software are the primary software packages purchased and installed under the Design Laptop Program contract.
 Microsoft Office includes Word, Excel, PowerPoint and more.
-A personal license for Microsoft Office will be provided at the end of the program to be used for the remainder of the laptop’s life-cycle.
+A personal license for Microsoft Office will be provided at the end of the program to be used for the remainder of the laptop’s life cycle.

 Autodesk software titles such as AutoCAD Architecture, 3D Studio Max and Revit may be installed on the Windows OS partition at no additional cost.
 Select Autodesk titles may also be available for Mac OS.